OptionalNose/Wyrt/README.md

 ```
 The idea is that the better the programmer can understand what a function does and it's requirements, the less likely they are to create bugs.

-It is called "wyrt" based off of the old-english word for "root".
+It is called "wyrt" based off of the old-english word for "root", because it encourages you to get 'down in the dirt'.
 It is _supposed_ to be pronounced "woo-rt", if you go by the original old-english.
 I find it easier to pronounce it "whir-t" or "wee-rt".